French Football Star Pogbas Brother Detained In Extortion Case: Sources - UrduPoint

 Several people, including Pogba's mother, have already been interviewed by police, a judiciary source told AFP.

-On the field, Pogba's hopes of playing for France at the Qatar World Cup later this year hang in the balance after a knee injury.
-He said surgery that was described as "successful" earlier this month.
+On the field, Pogba's hopes of playing for France at the World Cup in Qatar later this year hang in the balance after a knee injury.
+He had surgery that was described as "successful" earlier this month.